DJSchaffner/aoe2de_patcher/README.md

 A: It's the code from your steam authenticator app if you have it enabled.
 Otherwise check your emails for a code.

 Q: *Where is the AoE directory?*
 A: Most likely it is this by default: *C:\Program Files (x86)\Steam\steamapps\common\AoE2DE* - It could be different for you though.

 Q: *Do I have to download a new version of the tool when a patch for AoE releases?*
 A: Usually not.
 If there is a new version available you will be informed when you start the tool.

 Q: *Can I use it on Linux?*
 A: Yes, we provide a docker container.
 You need to build from source with `docker/build.sh`, then run the patcher with `docker/run.sh aoe2de_patcher.dist/aoe2de_patcher.bin`.
-_(Disclaimer: There have recently been untested changes to this, so things might be broken.
-Please report any issues you have)_
+*(Disclaimer: There have recently been untested changes to this, so things might be broken.
+Please report any issues you have)*

 # Planned features

 - Investigate options to re-add upgrading mechanism
 - Get pre 35584 versions to work
-- Maybe add a \<cancel> button
 - Add a progress bar
 - Add colored text to better identify important messages in log
 - Make backups optional